 The Graduate School is here to assist you from your first semester through graduation.
-Explore this site for advice on working with your academic department, information on policies and procedures, funding guidance and for quick links to an array of resources.
+Explore our Current Student web pages for advice on working with your academic department, information on policies and procedures, funding guidance and for quick links to an array of resources.

 In addition, the Center for Graduate Life (CGL) offers services to support current students and those formatting and submitting a dissertation or thesis.
-Please visit Dissertation & Thesis Formatting for information regarding the Manual of Formatting Requirements for Dissertations and Thesis, submission procedures, and sample pages.
-Enjoy the lounge, interesting workshops in the classroom, and graduate student affairs expertise.
-Visit the Center for Graduate Life (CGL) in Cone Center 268 for your graduate needs.
+Enjoy the lounge, stimulating workshops, and graduate student affairs expertise.
+Visit the Center for Graduate Life (CGL) in Cone Center 268 for your graduate student needs.

 Enhance your academic, professional and personal skill sets by attending the numerous workshops held in the Center for Graduate Life.
 From Teaching and Instruction to Leadership and Communication, the skills you will acquire from these sessions will prepare you for a successful career.
 Review the current workshop schedule on the CGL website.